fhildeb/lukso-node-guide/7-monitoring/08-explorers.md

 The link can then be copied from the terminal and saved as a bookmark in your browser.

-> The consensus explorer only supports up to 100 validators by default.
-You need to split your validator index numbers across multiple links if you have more validators.
-Therefore, past the generated link into a text editor and split the indexes so there is no duplicated index across the generated links.

-The page will look like the following.
-It shows the status and uptime of your validators that are run on your node.
+The page will look like the one below.
+It shows the status and uptime of your validators that are run on your node:

 ![Validator Overview](/img/explorer-pages-5.png)